-Some are really fortunate.
-They’re born, and don’t get old.
-Death takes them into its arms, hugs them tight before getting old.
+Some are fortunate.
+They’re born and don’t get old.
+Death takes them into its arms, hugs them tightly before getting old.

-My sister-in-law was terminally ill and was brought back to home last night.
-Doctors and well wishers had already given up hope.
+My sister-in-law was terminally ill and was brought back home on 16th March, 2018.
+Doctors and well-wishers had already given up hope.
 Even she gave it up last evening.

-She was placed on bed and all the family was around her chanting prayers.
+She was placed on the bed and all the family was around her chanting prayers.
 Her face was radiant, for the first time in months.
-All the wrinkles on he forehead disappeared.
+All the wrinkles on his forehead disappeared.

 Her final breath left her with a smile on her face.

 She’d all the love and support for the last time.
 Her hands were in the hands of her sisters and elder son.

 Thousands of people die on roads without anyone even noticing them.
 Some have all the wealth and power in the world but no one around.

 When she was dying people talked about miracles.

 Isn’t this a miracle?!